Why Change Was Needed

 Disregard for Rules and Process

-Some of the most offensive decisions where the current council majority ignored proper process include:
+Some of the most offensive decisions where the past council majority ignored proper process include:

 Not listening to Residents

-As well as ignoring rules and process, the current Council has repeatedly demonstrated an even a worse track record than its predecessors in terms of completely ignoring and/or devaluing residents' interests and/or concerns.
+As well as ignoring rules and process, the last Council repeatedly demonstrated an even a worse track record than its predecessors in terms of completely ignoring and/or devaluing residents' interests and/or concerns.

 Just a few of the more glaring examples of this distain for residents include:

-Pushing through the revised Springbank Area Structure Plans (led by McKylor) and the Municipal Development Plan (led by Schule) in the face of overwhelming opposition from County residents
+Pushing through the revised Springbank Area Structure Plans and the Municipal Development Plan in the face of overwhelming opposition from County residents

-The council majority's "open for business" attitude means that they have been far too willing to accept the assertions of developers at face value.
-This frequently involves ignoring Administration’s recommendations for caution or outright refusal of applications.
+Previous council majority's "open for business" attitude meant that they were far too willing to accept the assertions of developers at face value.
+That frequently involved ignoring Administration’s recommendations for caution or outright refusal of applications.

-They frequently approve development applications without exercising adequate due diligence to confirm the viability or accuracy of developer's claims.
-They have also repeatedly ignored contradictory expert evidence presented by residents during public hearings.
+They frequently approved development applications without exercising adequate due diligence to confirm the viability or accuracy of developer's claims.
+They also repeatedly ignored contradictory expert evidence presented by residents during public hearings.

 Developers' consultation with affected residents is often inadequate.
-The current council majority has allowed developers to use COVID restrictions as an excuse to avoid meaningful consultations with affected residents.
-Then when applications reach the public hearing stage, the current council majority has regularly ignored or dismissed concerns and even vehement opposition from local residents.
+The last council majority allowed developers to use COVID restrictions as an excuse to avoid meaningful consultations with affected residents.
+Then when applications reached the public hearing stage, the last council majority regularly ignored or dismissed concerns and even vehement opposition from local residents.

 In 2005, Rocky View took on significant debt to build what is still an underutilized water and wastewater infrastructure network in East Rocky View.
 The Council of the day assured residents that commercial development attracted by this infrastructure would easily pay down the debt within a decade.
 This has not happened - we still owe over $47 million in external long-term debt, plus an additional $45 – $50 million that has been taken out of the Tax Stabilization Reserve and/or paid directly out of county tax revenues with promises that developers will pay it back through off-site levies.

-At the beginning of its term, the new Council signaled that it planned to be more fiscally responsible.
+At the beginning of its term, the last Council signaled that it planned to be more fiscally responsible.
 However, that was an extremely short-lived promise.
-The current council majority frequently reduced or waived the off-site levy obligations for specific developers, which are intended to recoup infrastructure costs from benefiting developments.
+Instead, they frequently reduced or waived the off-site levy obligations for specific developers, which are intended to recoup infrastructure costs from benefiting developments.
 On top of that, they took an additional $9.6 million from the Tax Stabilization Reserve to extend piped servicing to West Balzac, without putting any cost recovery plan in place.